 Mount Holyoke students are subject to the incomplete policies of the host institution.
 It is your responsibility to determine what they are and to follow them.

 Bus service between campuses runs on a regular schedule.
 When making travel plans, please keep in mind that all students must complete examinations according to the schedule of the host campus.
-Students enrolled in courses at Mount Holyoke College must complete their examinations during the examination period and are not permitted to complete examinations early.
+Students enrolled in courses outside of Mount Holyoke College must complete their examinations during the examination period of the course's school and are not permitted to complete examinations early.
 The examination schedule for each campus can be found on the host registrar’s webpage.
 It is your responsibility to be aware of and follow their examination policies.

 Five College Meal Exchange